Reading time: 5 minutes

 PMS self-test

 Let's do a quick PMS check together.
-With this self-test you will find out if PMS is the cause of your hormonal problems.
+This self-test will help you determine if PMS is the cause of your hormonal problems.

 PMS Check: 10 Short Closed Questions